The University of South Carolina (Columbia) is one of two CRNA schools in South Carolina.

 Required Bachelor Degree

 A Bachelor of Science in Nursing or a Bachelor of Science in a related science.
-Degree must be from an NLN-accredited program.
+Degree must be from an CCNE-accredited nursing program.

 Current licensure as a registered nurse in one of the 50 states; South Carolina licensure is required prior to matriculation